 - Substantial increase in earnings for the supported spouse.
 If the spouse receiving maintenance secures a new job that significantly raises his or her income level, the court may decrease or terminate the other spouse’s alimony obligation;

 - Substantial decrease in earnings for the supporting spouse.
 If the spouse paying maintenance loses his or her job and experiences a significant decrease in his or her income, the court may decrease or terminate the alimony obligation; and

 - Death of either spouse.
 This automatically terminates the spousal support obligation.

-Work with a Cook County Divorce Attorney
+Work with a Schaumburg Divorce Attorney

 In order to begin a modification case, you must file a motion to modify it with the court.
-Your Cook County divorce attorney can assist you with filing in the correct court.
+Your Schaumburg divorce attorney can assist you with filing in the correct court.
 Once the motion is filed, you must serve your former spouse with notification of the motion and give him or her an opportunity to respond.
 If he or she agrees to the modification, the court may grant it without an appearance in court.
 If he or she refutes your assertions, you may have to appear in court for a hearing on the merits of your request.

 If you believe that your circumstances require a change in your spousal support arrangement, contact an experienced Schaumburg divorce attorney to discuss the merits of your case.
 The attorneys of SAM Law Office, LLC provide the residents of Cook County with excellent domestic law representation.